Delta State University (Social Studies)

 I have been teaching for 17 years uninterrupted.
 I have taught EVERY social studies/history class a teacher could teach.
 I find that joy of seeing a student understanding a concept almost irreplaceable.
 When a kid you've taught acknowledges the lesson that you taught them in another class it makes you swell with pride.
 I guess that's why I do what I do, having an opportunity to touch someone or instill in them the love of history or at the very least the like of history that I have.

 I am a Civil War buff and have recently began to study the History of Rome, the American Revolution, and World War I. I am knowledgeable in all the major history subjects and will never leave my student feeling shortchanged.
 I wish there was a service like this when I was starting; it could have provided me an opportunity to learn even more, whether its in content or teaching methods.
 I am flexible with time and definitely comfortable in either one on one or in front of a group.
 I want to give back in another fashion and I hope you take the chance to allow me to tutor you.
 Looking forward to this newest challenge.
 When I entered into college, I was genuinely lost about what career I would choose.
 I bounced around from concentration to concentration until I enrolled in the History of Mexico undergraduate class.
-I don't know if it was the subject or the professor, but I began a love affair with History
+I don't know if it was the subject or the professor, but I began a love affair with History that has not ended.
+Of course once I earned that History

 In most cases, tutors gain approval in a subject by passing a proficiency exam.
 For some subject areas, like music and art, tutors submit written requests to demonstrate their proficiency to potential students.
 If a tutor is interested but not yet approved in a subject, the subject will appear in non-bold font.
 Tutors need to be approved in a subject prior to beginning lessons.